 - The Jordan Schnitzer Japanese Arts Learning Center and Fukuta Concierge Desk are temporarily closed due to necessary repairs.

 - Hand sanitizer stations with touchless dispensers are placed throughout the Cultural Village.

-- There are still benches for sitting, reflecting, and restoring your spirit!
+- There are benches for sitting, reflecting, and restoring your spirit!